rafrasenberg/rafrasenberg-website/content/posts/server/docker-container-management.md

 The final to last label specifies the API handler.
 It exposes information such as the configuration of all routers, services, middlewares, etc. To see all the available endpoints you can check [the docs.](https://doc.traefik.io/traefik/v2.3/operations/api/#endpoints)

-The very last lable is our basic auth middleware, remember?
+The very last label is our basic auth middleware, remember?
 Because the Traefik dashboard is exposed by default so we add a basic security layer over it.
 It will also protect our API.

 ```yml
 labels: